 Oral, Head and Neck Cancer Experts Working to Increase Awareness

-Approximately 60,000 people are diagnosed with oral, head and neck cancers every year in the U.S., according to the American Cancer Society.
-This is why the Head and Neck Cancer Multidisciplinary Care Team (Head and Neck MDC Team) at Mary Bird Perkins – Our Lady of the Lake Cancer Center is encouraging more people to learn about these cancers.
-During April, recognized as National Oral, Head and Neck Cancer Awareness Month, the Cancer Center’s Head and Neck MDC Team uses the opportunity to increase awareness about early detection of these potentially fatal diseases.
+(Baton Rouge, La.)
+Because more than 60,000 people are diagnosed with oral, head and neck cancers every year in the U.S., according to the American Cancer Society, the Head and Neck Multidisciplinary Cancer Care Team (Head and Neck MDC Team) at Mary Bird Perkins – Our Lady of the Lake Cancer Center is encouraging more people to become educated about these diseases.
+Each year, National Oral, Head and Neck Cancer Awareness Month is observed in April, and the Cancer Center’s Head and Neck MDC Team is using this opportunity to increase education and foster a healthier community.

-The National Cancer Institute reports that three percent of all cancers each year are represented by nasal cavity, sinus, lip, mouth, salivary gland, throat or larynx cancers.
-While these cancers are less common than others, they are dangerous and some of the most complex to treat.
+The National Cancer Institute reports that three percent of all cancers each year are represented by nasal cavity, sinus, lip, mouth, salivary gland, throat, or larynx cancers.
+While these diseases are less common than some other cancers, they are some of the most complex to treat.

-Daniel Nuss, M.D., Chair of the Cancer Center’s Head and Neck MDC Team and ranked in the top one percent of doctors according to the America’s Top Doctors® for Cancer listing, said that he and his colleagues are concerned about the lack of awareness of oral, head and neck cancers and feel it is important for everyone to become educated about them.
+Dr. Daniel Nuss, Chair of the Cancer Center’s Head and Neck MDC Team and ranked in the top one percent of ear, nose and throat physicians by U.S. News & World Report, says that he and his colleagues are concerned about the lack of awareness of oral, head and neck cancers and feel it is important for everyone to become educated about these diseases.

-“Symptoms of these cancers may be as simple as a sore throat that doesn’t go away or a lump or sore that doesn’t heal,” said Dr. Nuss.
-“A screening for oral, head and neck cancer may be something you want to incorporate in your annual health checkup.
-Just like every other cancer, the earlier it is detected the better the chances are for the best possible outcome.
+“Symptoms of these cancers may as simple as a sore throat that doesn’t go away or a lump or sore that doesn’t heal,” said Dr. Nuss.
+“A screening for oral, head and neck cancer may be something you want to incorporate in your annual health check-up.
+Just like every other cancer, the earlier it is detected the better the chances are for a positive outcome.
 It’s important to have this conversation with your doctor.”